maxime-tournier/maxime-tournier.github.com/notes/rigid.md

 \end{align}
 $$

-So the translation part of the blended rigid transform is the imaginary part of the blended quaternion spatial velocity, in the sense of the full multiplicative quaternion Lie group $$\HH$$ (watch
-out: the Lie algebra is the whole quaternion space $$\HH$$ in this case).
+As expected, the dual part is that of a unit dual quaternion (*i.e.* a pure imaginary quaternion representing the translation, times the real part).
+The translation part of the blended rigid transform is the imaginary part of the blended quaternion spatial velocity in the sense of the full multiplicative quaternion Lie group $$\HH$$ (watch out: the Lie algebra is the whole quaternion space $$\HH$$ in this case).

 ### Dual Quaternion Blending